rakkatak/sandbox/restaurant-menu/README.md

 #### $stateChangeError
 When a $stateChangeError event is issued, meaning an error in loading a state has occurred and will not be reached, the showSpinner property is set to false.

-The SpinnerController destroys each listener, in its $onDestroy function, called on the destroy stage of the loadingSpinner component life cycle.
+The SpinnerController destroys each listener, in its $onDestroy function, called on the destroy stage of the loadingSpinner component life cycle in order to free up memory.

 	 $ctrl.$onDestroy = function () {
 	     cancellers.forEach(function (item) {